 In some states, in order to seal a dismissed case or an arrest that did not lead to a conviction where charges were NOT filed, the defendant must show factual innocence of the crime - depending on the laws of the state in which the offense occurred.
 To be factually innocent, the defendant must be able to prove that there was no actual evidence to cause anyone to believe that the defendant committed the crime.
 It is important to keep in mind that lack of evidence may not be sufficient evidence in proving factual innocence.

 Sealing an arrest record or information pertaining to a court case may greatly benefit the individual's future.
 Most employers, landlords, universities, and banks perform criminal background checks.
 Regardless of whether a person is attempting to finish their education, find reliable employment, or desirable housing, that person will most likely need to clear their criminal record.

 By sealing a dismissed case, the information is removed from sight so that the public - particularly employers, landlords, and admissions officers - cannot view the record.
 Sealing a court case from a criminal record grants the individual the opportunity to further their circumstances and better their life without the fear that their criminal record will prevent them from moving forward.
-If you would like to find out if your case is eligible to be sealed, you can take this free online eligibility test.

 For more information on record clearing and record expungement, visit our legal articles section.